abhinav0000004/Principal-Feature-Visualization/README.md

 :-------------------------:|:-------------------------:
 ![](https://github.com/abhinav0000004/Principal-Feature-Visualization/blob/main/Results/Cats.png)  |  ![](https://github.com/abhinav0000004/Principal-Feature-Visualization/blob/main/Results/vehicle.png)

-We can cleary see that this technique is able to identify and highlight key features in the images.(Also different colors represent different features.)
+We can cleary see that this technique is able to identify and highlight key features in the images.
+And as observed it is able to identify most of the common objects,vehicles,humans and animals.
+(Also different colors represent different features.)
 More results can be found [here](https://github.com/abhinav0000004/Principal-Feature-Visualization/tree/main/Results) .

 Apart from different things we tried this technique on various types of CNN models and few outputs are :